Livestock kills despite herd protection: How is this possible?

 - Agricultural use destroys alpine meadows

-- The bad apple in the St. Gallen hunting administration
+- The rotten apple in St. Gallen's hunting administration

-- Pro Natura calls for comprehensive strategy for sheep summering
+- Pro Natura demands comprehensive strategy for summer sheep grazing

 - According to Agridea study, herd protection with dogs works well